sirrobindoger/sirro/README.md

-# ME
+# Hello

-Hello, this is my main GitHub account, most of my projects are privated.
+I'm Sirro, or Solomon

-I may fix that soon.
+I specialize in Java, Lua, PHP, and React JS.

-Thanks for reading
+I have experience with frontend and backend website development.
+Most of my projects are privated, thanks for reading